 An ecstasy abuse problem doesn’t just fade with time, but rather gets more intense.
 Before long, compulsive drug use becomes the center of your world at the expense of friends, family, work and your own self-care.
 For these reasons, it’s important to seek out needed treatment help at the first sign of an ecstasy abuse problem.

-If you need help finding a program that’s right for you, please don’t hesitate to call our helpline at 800-609-2774 to speak with one of our addiction counselors.
+If you need help finding a program that’s right for you, please don’t hesitate to call our helpline at 800-609-2774 (Who Answers?) to speak with one of our addiction counselors.